clmarr/DiaSim/README.cascade.md

 [+lat] > ɫ / __ [+cons]
 ```

-Another example would be the cluster simplification of /skl/ to /sl/ in the predecessor to French -- hence why Latin MASCVLVS became Early Old French *masle* (and not *mascle*, as it would have otherwise...), whence *mâle* "male".
+Another example would be the cluster simplification of /skl/ to /sl/ in the predecessor to French -- hence why Latin MASCVLVS became Early Old French *masle* (and not *mascle*, as it would have otherwise), whence *mâle* "male".
 This happened at the same time as /rgl/ > /rl/ cluster simplification as per Pope 1934, so they are placed in a single disjunctive rule, making use of the curly braces as supported for this by DiaSim, and used elsewhere in the field (see the appropriate subsections of *Supported notation for phonetic information*):

 ```
 {s k;r ɡ} > {s;r} / __ l